aquestry/Nebula/README.md

-# ServerHandlerProxy
+# Nebula

-**ServerHandlerProxy** is a server management tool built with Java and integrated with Velocity, designed to handle the dynamic creation, management, and control of Minecraft server instances.
+**Nebula** is a server management tool built with Java and integrated with Velocity, designed to handle the dynamic creation, management, and control of Minecraft server instances.
 It uses Docker on Hold-Servers to manage Backend-Servers.

 ## Key Features:
 - **Simple Permissions**: Simply define admins via there UUID in the config.